From the Cradle to the Grave

 No, she thought fiercely to herself, abruptly halting her train of thought and refusing to allow it to go any further.
 Don't even GO there.
 She heard herself laugh out loud at the absurdity of it all.
 This is just silly.
 So what if he 'broke your heart' back in high school?
 You've come so far since then.
 You're not that immature, insecure, lovesick little girl anymore.
 You're a smart, together, successful young woman with a loving boyfriend and a bright future.
 You've moved on.
 It's all in the past...

 The girl stood there for another long minute or two, breathing deeply as she tried to fully compose herself, silently repeating comforting mantras of confidence in her head over and over.
-Finally satisfied, she opened her eyes again.
+Finally satisfied, her eyes snapped back open, a new fire of determination burning within them.
 She took a minute to survey her reflection in the mirror... cool, calm, collected, guard built back up like an wall of steel around her heart, any feelings of sadness, anger, and excitement having been pushed back down to where they belonged.

 It's just coffee, she told herself again.
 Just coffee.
 And he's just some guy you had a stupid schoolgirl crush on once.
 No one special.
 No reason to be nervous.
 You can do this...

-Brow furrowing in determination, Meredith nodded to herself in the mirror, as if to say, Let's do it.
-And with one last deep breath, the blonde turned on her heel, and strode confidently out of the bathroom.
+Brow furrowing in determination, Meredith nodded grimly to herself in the mirror, as if to say, Let's do this.
+And with one last deep breath, she turned on her heel, and strode confidently out of the bathroom.

-For as put together as she had been mere seconds prior, the sight of him still gave her a jolt.
+For as put together as she had felt mere seconds prior, the sight of him still gave her a jolt.

 There he was.